Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 • Drowsiness

-You should immediately discontinue fish oil from your cat's wellness routine to resolve these side effects.
+You should immediately discontinue fish oil from your cat's wellness and medication routine to resolve these side effects.
 Although hemp seed oil is beneficial for your cat, giving them too much of a good thing may end up producing several temporary and minor side effects.
-But unlike the numerous effects associated with overconsumption of fish oil, hemp seed oil's effects are not as pronounced.
+However, unlike the numerous effects associated with overconsumption of fish oil, hemp seed oil's effects are not as pronounced.

 Some of the side effects of excessive hemp seed oil consumption in cats may include: